HedvigInsurance/racoon/apps/store/README.md

 ## Page Debug Menu

 To show the page debug menu, press `Ctrl + d`.
 The menu will show the current shop session ID and other helpful information based on the page your are viewing.

-## Feature: Retargeting

-Entry point: `/{LOCALE}/session/resume?shopSessionId={SHOP_SESSION_ID}`

-This feature is used to re-target users who have started a shop session but not completed it.
-Users are sent here via CRM (email).
-The page shows a loading state while determining the next step.
-The next step is determined as follows:

-- If the user has a non-empty cart, they are redirected to the cart page.
-- If the user has confirmed a single price intent, they are redirected to the relevant product page.
-- If the user has confirmed multiple price intents, one offer per price intent is added, and the user is redirected to the cart page.

-Additional query parameters:

-- `?code={CAMPAIGN_CODE}`: Set a campaign code for the session